Pre-Sumerians

 who the people were who lived at Hamoukar.
 If they were here first the

-big question is: where did the Sumerian civilisation come from - from
+big question is: where did the Sumerian civilization come from - from

 nothing?
 It's possible they came from Hamoukar.
 This will change many